cybercom-finland/hacking-great-3/t3-communist-ai/index.md

 the machine freezes totally.
 It is recommended to turn off swap for such workloads.
 Regardless the training is so resource intensive that it will likely prevent all other use of the computer.

+You can train a model using a command `python process.py --model sound-model`.
+The --model parameter is optional, and specifies the starting point for training.
+Check also the parameters for the model in the file `params.py`.

 The repository will contain a pre-trained model, so you can skip this step.

 Training the model well (over 3 weeks on decent hardware) the results will look like something like this